Double Gazebo by Native Art Department International

 • With Movement

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share With Movement on Facebook Share With Movement on Twitter Share With Movement on Linkedin Email With Movement link

 In With Movement, fancy shawl dancer Deanne Hupfield shares pow wow dancing, a high intensity expressive art form rooted in Indigenous wellbeing.
 Hupfield says "dancing is a way to think about hard things in our lives, move through them, and feel better after."
 She wears a gold jingle dress, which she made at the start of the pandemic.
 Hupfield used the process of making the dress as a vehicle to manage mental stress and build inner strength after stepping up to care for her family of seven during the lockdown in downtown Toronto.
 The "WW" pattern on the dress serves as a reminder to be her own Wonder Woman.
 The sound made by the gold jingles matches her movements, to compliment the spirit of “Double Gazebo”, adding a rhythmic and embodied sonic element, and active visual presence.
 The resulting documentary-style performative dance for video was filmed and edited by artist Liang Yue, with the assistance of Man Yi.